 Bryan Campus - Becoming Better Writers - A119 - (979) 209-7591

-A writing consultant can help you with at any stage of the writing process.
+A writing consultant can help you at any stage of the writing process.
 We can give you general advice on 1) the writing process; 2) effective thesis statements; 3) essay organization and development; 4) using sources effectively; and much more.
 We will help you find the answers to your questions about grammar, punctuation, and documentation.
 In essence, a writng consultation is designed to make you a more thoughtful and self-confident writer who is able to identify the options available at any stage of the writing process.
 We want students to learn, not just get a particular grade on one project.

 Writing consultants will not write, edit, or type your paper for you (see "Will you edit my paper for me?").
 In addition, writing consultants will not discuss grades, actual or potential, nor will they discuss specific instructors, instructors' grading policies, or classroom policies.